ovi-saha/MSCS_634_Lab_1/README.md

 The `Record_Count` column was excluded from the correlation analysis because it showed no variance, resulting in undefined (NaN) correlation values.

 ---

+## Challenges Faced and Decisions Made During the Lab

+- One of the main challenges encountered during this lab was handling non-standard column names in the dataset.
+The dataset included a column labeled "记录数," which caused font-rendering warnings and reduced readability in visualizations and correlation heatmaps.
+To address this, a design decision was made to standardize the schema by renaming the column to Record_Count, improving compatibility with plotting libraries and ensuring consistent feature naming throughout the analysis.
+Starting off, figuring out when to shrink the data proved difficult.
+Instead of trimming things right away, work began by fixing messy entries, looking into gaps, and then exploring trends.
+Only after those steps did the process begin to shrink in size.
+That way, each feature had a chance to show its worth before being removed.
+Patterns stayed clearer because choices came later, not sooner.
+- Midway through processing, picking how to handle number columns became central.
+Though Sales and Shipping.Cost stretched much higher than Discount or Quantity, their scale needed adjusting.
+To evenly align values, Min-Max scaling was used to scale those wider-ranging fields.
+That shift helped when visually spotting patterns across variables.
+Meanwhile, only some ongoing measures were split into bins, making group contrasts clearer without distorting the original spread.
+- Plotting took time, so speed mattered.
+A smaller slice of data helped - picked at random, but still looked like the full set.
+This sample made visuals quicker to build without changing how things really lined up.
+Size stayed manageable, yet patterns held true.